-- Open the podfile you created for the project (or create one using the
+Open the podfile you created for the project (or run

-pod initcommand), and then add the following lines inside the target section:
+pod initto create one), then add the following line inside the target section:

 .xcworkspacefile using Xcode.